hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 This release must be at least 1 release after the `tssEncryptionKey` release.

-The following startup sequence occurs: (This sequence should work for this release and all subsequent releases unless the startup sequence is modified by subsequent releases.)
+This sequence will work for this release and all subsequent releases, unless the startup sequence is modified by subsequent releases.<br/>
+The following startup sequence will occur:

-1. The app reads the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
+1. The app will read the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
-2. The app hands the state and private keys to the platform.
+2. The app will transfer the state and private key material to the platform.
-3. The platform validates that its private `tssEncryptionKey`  matches its public `tssEncryptionKey` in the active roster.
-If there is a mismatch, a critical error is logged and the node shuts down.
+3. The platform will validate that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the active roster.
+If there is a mismatch, a critical error will be logged and the node will shut down.
 4. If a software upgrade is detected,
-   1. If the existing active roster and candidate roster do not have complete key material and the network does not yet have a ledger id, adopt the candidate roster immediately on software upgrade.
-(This keeps the pre-ledger id behavior of the network until the ledger id can be created for the first time.)
+   1. If the existing active roster and candidate roster do not have complete key material and the network does not yet have a ledger id, the node will adopt the candidate roster immediately on software upgrade.
+      - This will retain the pre-ledger id behavior of the network until the ledger id can be created for the first time.
-   2. If the candidate roster exists, has key material, and the number of yes votes passes the threshold for adoption, then the candidate roster is adopted.
+   2. If the candidate roster exists, has key material, and the number of yes votes passes the threshold for adoption, then the candidate roster will be  adopted.
       1. Validation Check: if the state already has a ledger id set, the ledger id recovered from the key material must match the ledger id in the state.
-      2. If there is no ledger id in the state and the previously active roster has no key material, the ledger id recovered from the candidate roster key material is set in the state as the new ledger id.
+      2. If there is no ledger id in the state and the previously active roster has no key material, the ledger id recovered from the candidate roster key material will be set in the state as the new ledger id.
-   3. In all other cases the existing active roster remains the active roster.
+   3. In all other cases the existing active roster will remain the active roster.
-5. The platform goes through its normal startup sequence.
+5. The platform will continue through its normal startup sequence.
 6. When the platform is (`ACTIVE`) and a candidate roster is set, the platform will start or continue the TSS bootstrap process to key the candidate roster.

 Note: If this is release N, then if all goes well and the candidate roster is successfully keyed, the next software upgrade (release N+1) is when the network will receive its ledger id.
 No additional code deployment is required to